darkoverlordofdata/Bosco.ECS/readme.md

-* Bosco.ECS
+* Bosco

+Bosco - Some extra utilities for Unity

+* JSON - port of javascript's JSON routines
+* PlayerPrefsDB - A lightweight DB implemented using JSON
+* Properties - Game Properties DB
+* Timer - A timer object
+* TrigLUT - Trig lookup tables for 2D

+Bosco.ECS - Entity Component System Fx for Unity

-A lightweight ECS inspired by Entitas.
+Bosco.ECS is a lightweight entity component system framework inspired by Entitas.
-Bosco is bare bones, and doesn't have reactive systems or monitoring.
+Bosco.ECS is bare bones, and doesn't have reactive systems or monitoring.
 Code is generated from entitas.js using the entitas-ts cli at https://github.com/darkoverlordofdata/entitas-ts.
 Entitas-ts requres NodeJS.

 Demo Shmupwarz provides the game logic dlls for https://github.com/darkoverlordofdata/shmupwarz-unity